Beyond "Click Here": A Guide to Different Types of Links You Need to Know

 1. HTTP vs. HTTPS: The Security Factor

 Let's start with the basics.
-You’ve probably seen both http://
+You’ve probably seen both http:// and https:// at the beginning of web addresses.
+What's the difference?

 - HTTP (Hypertext Transfer Protocol): This is the original protocol for transferring data over the web.
 It's essentially how your browser and a website exchange information.
 However, HTTP transmits data in plain text, making it vulnerable to eavesdropping and potential security breaches.